 The same can’t be said about Girish Mohite’s ‘Baiil’ (bull), based on Lokanath Yashwant’s poem, about an impoverished cotton farmer (Desai; passionate) discovering the harsh truths of urbanization and survival.
 His condition is deeply relevant in today’s India, but it’s ironically the poem that nutshells his life into a convenient montage of decisions over music.
 The film is peppered with his desperate monologues, providing a fleeting insight into tragic cause-and-effect lives of rural families.
 Mohite under-utilizes the narrative device of a lonely Ox mourning his frustrated master; it becomes secondary to the farmer’s theatrical moments of weakness.

 While these films are largely unrelated, each of them employs mentally fragile characters dealing with defining phases of their environments.
-At times, the same poems that inspire these films restrict them too, much like many cinematic adaptations.
-There are many opportunities to break free of the original sources and craft a more endearing package.
-But much respect is given to the literature — a bit too much, occasionally, as is often the case with Indian filmmakers.
+At times, the same poems that inspire these films restrict them too; there are many opportunities to break free of the original sources and craft a more endearing and complete package.

-Eventually, much like old-fashioned Bioscope ‘traveling cinema’ shows (incidentally, a charming documentary on this, called ‘The Cinema Travellers,’ which premiered at Cannes this year, is part of the MAMI line-up too), this serves up a variety that goes beyond mainstream genres; it casts a fair umbrella over the different aesthetics and moods of Marathi cinema.
+Eventually, much like old-fashioned Bioscope ‘traveling cinema’ shows, this serves up a variety that goes beyond genres; it casts a fair umbrella over the different aesthetics and moods of Marathi cinema.